stephenchung27/interviews/README.md

 This guide is meant to prepare you for Big N companies.
 If you are aiming for smaller start-ups then this might be overkill and it could be wiser to concentrate on something else.
 Nonetheless, it's always good to overprepare and this will keep you engaged and motivated until you land a job.
 Additionally, front-end interviews might involve more JavaScript related questions concerning DOM manipulation or React trivia in addition to algorithm questions.
 Unfortunately, this guide will not cover those topics.

 I recommend going through this guide with the same intensity as the bootcamp.
 The job search can be longer and more stressful than the bootcamp for some people and you lose the help and support of a TA and a curriculum to guide you.
+Keep the momentum going!

 [Back to Top](#table-of-contents)